 Larry first attended Camp La Junta in 1948 while his father, Luther Graham, was running the camps’ ranch services.
 Upon receiving an appointment to attend the Naval Academy, where he played varsity football and pursued a degree in Electrical Engineering, he left camping for ten years.
 After serving with the Navy Seals in active duty, and living three years in the Amazon River Basin designing and building jungle hospitals, Larry returned home in 1968 to take over for his father as Camp Director.

-Always an adventurous spirit, Larry is responsible for many of the unique activity aspects of the current program as well as the philosophy at Camp La Junta program.
+Always an adventurous spirit, Larry is responsible for many of the unique activity aspects of the current program as well as the philosophy of the Camp La Junta program.

 His goal became the expansion of each boy’s self-confidence through the exposure to and mastery of new and challenging activities.
 Through his innovative Advanced Camper program, he was able to bring the La Junta program to a conclusion that took an enhanced self-image and added self-reliance.

 Blake joined the staff in 1982 as a Junior at San Antonio’s Trinity University.
-After two summers as a Senior Counselor, Blake became full time Program Director in 1984.
-A dedicated camper, he is also very involved in the community, having served as president of Texas’ Camping Association for Mutual Progress (C.A.M.P.), community volunteer, School Board Member, Church Elder, Sunday School Teacher, Utility Board President, youth Soccer Coach and Golfer.
+After two summers as a Senior Counselor, Blake became a full time Program Director in 1984.
+A dedicated camper, he is also very involved in the community, having served as president of Texas’ Camping Association for Mutual Progress (C.A.M.P.), community volunteer, School Board Member, Church Elder, Sunday School Teacher, UGRA Board Member and High School Golf Coach.

 Cheryl joined the La Junta family in 1985 as a Senior Counselor and Riding Instructor.
 After completing her degree at Trinity University she moved to Hunt and began to assume the daily operations of the office.
 She has been involved as a Community Volunteer, Junior Service Guild President, Sunday School Teacher, school volunteer and yoga instructor.